-This session will showcase select petroleum producing countries that have implemented solid local content policies and partnership mechanisms recently for sustainable development in the hydrocarbons sector.
+This session will showcase select petroleum producing countries that have or are working towards implementing solid local content policies and partnership mechanisms for sustainable development in the hydrocarbons sector.

 Panellist will consider the criteria that SMEs should work towards, in order to qualify as a petroleum sub-contractor, and to increase local content targets including but not limited to: